Xray Sierra

-Released in February 1999, Xray Sierra is the critically acclaimed fourth solo studio album by Red Rider frontman Tom Cochrane.
+Xray Sierra is the fourth solo studio album by Red Rider frontman Tom Cochrane, released in February 1999.
 It featured the hits "I Wonder", "Willie Dixon Said", "Heartbreak Girl" and "Stonecutters Arms".
 Cochrane received a Best Male Vocalist Juno nomination for Xray Sierra.
 The album was recorded at Metalworks Studios in Toronto and Hipposonic Studios in Vancouver and was produced by Cochrane and John Webster.